Can cats become constipated?

 These at-home remedies could help to alleviate your cat’s constipation:

-• Help your cat maintain a healthy weight
+- Help your cat maintain a healthy weight with a veterinarian-recommended diet

-• Minimize stress and anxiety
+- Minimize your cat's stress and anxiety levels

-• Over-the-counter laxatives (consult your vet, as these may worsen symptoms in cats with underlying or chronic diseases)
+- Over-the-counter laxatives designed specifically for cats (consult your vet before using these, as they may worsen symptoms in cats with underlying or chronic diseases)

-• Try a new diet (lamb, chicken, special limited ingredients, or hypoallergenic diets) to reduce inflammation and allow intestines to move things normally
+- Try a new diet (lamb, chicken, special limited ingredients, or hypoallergenic diets) to reduce inflammation and allow intestines to move things normally

-• Try fiber-rich foods, a teaspoon of canned, pureed pumpkin once or twice a day, or ginger as natural remedies
+- Try fiber-rich foods, a teaspoon of canned, pureed pumpkin once or twice a day, or ginger as natural remedies

-• Increase exercise to help with weight loss, reduce anxiety, and promote normal movement of intestines
+- Increase exercise to help with weight loss, reduce anxiety, and promote normal movement of intestines

-Is cat constipation an emergency?
+Is my cat constipation's an emergency?

 Track the frequency of your cat’s litter box deposits and stool consistency, initially at least twice a week, then weekly or biweekly.